-MAE and NHS (Perinatal Parent Infant Mental Health Service) are developing a programme to encourage healthy parent child bonding.
+| MAE & Public Health MAE and NHS (Perinatal Parent Infant Mental Health Service) are developing a programme to encourage healthy parent child bonding.
 The programme is designed for pre-toddlers and caters to a younger age group than MAE's school programme (which caters for children in reception and upwards).

 The programme is designed to fill the existing lacuna in physical engagement that currently exists between baby massage and school going age (where the physical education curriculum becomes relevant).

-1. Children are on the ground and to engage with them we need to be comfortable sitting and moving in that sphere
+The programme is based on a tripod of concepts: 1.
+Children are on the ground and to engage with them we need to be comfortable sitting and moving in that sphere

 Western culture (for all its other benefits) does not encourage adults to sit or move on the ground.
 We sit on chairs, wear relatively restrictive clothing and as a culture, have not developed the relevant strength and flexibility that allows us to easily situate ourselves at ground level.

 Traditional cultures on the other hand are very comfortable on the ground and developed a way of fighting and moving from these positions.
-The martial arts of Japan, China and Indonesia have retained this traditional knowledge and drawing on systems from these areas we have developed simplified exercises that allows adults, who do not necessarily have an interest in martial arts, to learn a range of postures and movements that facilitate easy movement at a child's level.
+The martial arts of Japan, China and Indonesia have retained this traditional knowledge and drawing on systems from these areas we have dev eloped simplified exercises that allows adults, who do not necessarily have an interest in martial arts, to learn a range of postures and movements that facilitate easy movement at a child's level.
+There are multiple additional physical and psychological benefits to this aspect of the programme.
+These benefits range from core strengthening and physical empowerment to a profound sense of integration and belonging.
+2. Using the parents body as a "plaything" The second leg of the programme includes both a theoretical framework and physical exercises that allow parents to engage in a very physical way with their child.
+The natural affection between parent and child simply needs a channel, a system of physical inter-engagement through which to manifest.
+When working with a one's own child physically and within a healthy frame this natural affection is easily expressed and strongly encourages healthy growth.
+3. Empathetic responses from parents positively impact

 As children grow and develop, the sensitive parent will subtly and naturally adapt the exercises to both challenge and support their child.
 This may include the use of child friendly music, verbal explanations and exaggerated facial expressions and eye contact.
 To achieve this parents need to extend their range of emotional expression through the full human range (including verbal, tonal and physical articulation).
 This practise encourages a sensitivity and empathy which extends to, and positively impacts all relationships.
+The full effect of such focused and positive attention can not be over emphasised in developing a young childs sense of self.
+Return to top of page The programme in the field

 Beconstree Children Centre